nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer.
+Copy the data directory of your previous ConcertPhonebook home folder into the home folder of your new installation, and overwrite the data directory of the new installation if any.

 ---